 13. Indian Health Service Loan Repayment Program for Nurses

-If you’re eligible for this program, it can repay some of your loans in exchange for a couple years of commitment to American Indian or Alaska native communities working as a nurse.
+If you’re eligible for this program, it can repay some of your loans in exchange for a couple of years of commitment to American Indian or Alaska Native communities working as a nurse.

 14. Military Loan Repayment Programs for Nurses

 Military commitment is one of the best ways to pay off your debt from nursing school.
 Several branches in the military offer programs to help nurses pay off their student debt.

 15. State Specific Grants, Scholarships or Loan Repayment